ishmeetkohli/dummy-api/README.md

-A dummy web service to testing my personal applications.
+A dummy web service to test my personal applications.

 NO BIG DEAL !!